MassHealth: The Basics – Facts and Trends (July 2019)

 - Expansion of coverage for outpatient, residential inpatient, and community services to combat the substance use disorder crisis.

 The chart pack is made available in PDF and PowerPoint formats to facilitate its use in presentations.
-A webinar to review this updated chart pack is planned for this fall.
-Webinar details will be posted on the Events page shortly.
+A webinar to review this updated chart pack was held on October 29, 2019.
+A recording of that webinar is available here.